Kannan112/chat-gpt/README.md

 Conclusion

 This project serves as a basic example of how OpenAI's ChatGPT can be used in generating human-like responses to text input.
-It is recommended to use the original model for more advanced and accurate results.
+It is recommended to use the original model for more advanced and accurate results..